How to integrate the Web Playable with your website-level login

 Terminology

-Scope: One or more games using the same authentication system, such as YourStudioID.
+Scope | One or more games using the same authentication system, such as YourStudioID. |

-Scope User: A user on your website ('scope')
+Scope User | A user on your website ('scope') |

-Game User: A user in the backend of one of the games
+Game User | A user in the backend of one of the games |

-Pley Access Token: A short-lived token certifying ownership of a certain Scope User
+Pley Access Token | A token certifying ownership of a certain Scope User (alive for 30 minutes) |

-Pley Game User: Pleyβs equivalent to your Game User for storing Pley-related features
+Pley Game User | Pley’s equivalent to your Game User for storing Pley-related features |

-Guest Session: A session where the user is not logged in, which is created by not issuing an access token.
+Guest Session | A session where the user is not logged in, which is created by not issuing an access token. |

 Website setup